Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 If these steps don't resolve the problem, contact Nordic for more help.

+## Troubleshooting the Azure Sphere app

+If an error similar to the following appears in the Visual Studio Build output when you build the Azure Sphere app, you probably have an outdated version of the Azure Sphere SDK:

+   `mt3620_rdb.h:9:10: fatal error: soc/mt3620_i2cs.h: No such file or directory`

 ## License
 For license details, see LICENSE.txt in each directory.